mircealungu/mircea/thoughtstream.md

 **

-so many stories and myths about how one must never look back. nor left and right. but following ones way wherever it leads.
+so many stories and myths about how one must never look back. nor left and right. but following their oen way, wherever it leads.

 if I could learn to live in such a way as to never look back. maybe even the decisions i would take would weigh different.